arneb/django-campaign/README.rst

 A basic newsletter app for the Django webframework
 --------------------------------------------------

-* Please see the documentation in the docs folder.
+* Please see the documentation in the docs folder or at http://django-campaign.readthedocs.org

 * You can reach the author of django-campaign at arne _at_ rcs4u.de.